Academic Review Centers

-The BQC is a peer-led discussion group supporting sophomores taking Biology 200, Cell Structure and Function.
-Two evenings per week in the Bio 200 interaction space (KINSC Sharpless 115) junior and senior biology majors help students master course content and develop a deeper understanding of topics covered in the lectures and laboratories.
-Although regular attendance is encouraged, drop-ins are also welcome.
+The GLG is a peer-led discussion group supporting students taking Biology 200, Cell Structure and Function.
+Held Wednesdays from 7:30-9 p.m.
+(Stokes 118J) and Sundays from 7-8:30 p.m.
+(Stokes 118K), GLG is staffed by biology majors who help students master course content and develop a deeper understanding of topics covered in the lectures and laboratories.
+GLG is intended for a cohort of students interested in committing to regular, small group meetings with peer-tutors, although drop-ins are also welcome.
 Further information on both the BQC can also be obtained from Kate Heston in the Biology Department.

 Instructional Technology Center (ITC)